swingyprotocol/Swingy-Token/README.md

 If the price of Swingy is below 530 SWING per ETH the protocol begins to burn tokens.

 Minted tokens are distributed to liquidity providers in the Seesaw for further distribution.
+Developers do not have access to this mint function.

 **Swingy Site**